 While these simpler songs are engrossing, the results are more stirring when Korkejian goes “wider screen”.
 The shimmering country tune, “One of These Days”, could be right out of Loretta Lynn’s songbook.
 The tickling guitar riffs and the sweet but biting lyrics about trust and betrayal are straight from the ’70s.
 On “Back to You”, the horns and woodwinds add to the song’s film-noir, suspenseful vibe and Korkejian’s story of a person who haunts her mind.
 The opener, “Nice and Quiet”, meanwhile, takes the opposite approach.
 The jangly guitar notes creating a tantalizing, summery vibe, and they complement Korkejian’s seductive voice tells the tale of a secretive love affair.

 One song, however, stands out above the rest, which is the radiant gem, “Dusty Eyes”.
 It is a stunning dream-folk single reminiscent of June Carter’s intimacy and simplicity combined with the ethereal brilliance of Hope Sandoval.
 Korkejian’s emotive vocals are luxuriously soft, and the music is warm and enticing.
 But in listening closely to the lyrics, the song seems to be more than just about two people.
-It also feels lik an ode to the people and the life she left behind.
+It also feels like an ode to the people and the life she left behind.
 “Dusty Eyes”, in other words, is the bridge between two of her lives, and it perfectly encapsulates the Los Angeles-based artist’s accomplishment on Bedouine.
-Specifically, the Saudi Arabian-born Azniv Korkejian has delivered the great American country-folk album of 2017.
+Specifically, the Syrian-born Azniv Korkejian has delivered the great American country-folk album of 2017.

 Bedouine is out now via Spacebomb Records.